codacy/docs/docs/organizations/managing-people.md

 1. Confirm the updated billing details displayed at the bottom of the window and click the button **Add people**.
 Codacy emails the newly added people inviting them to log in.

+!!! important
+    To prevent duplicate seats for the same committer in your organization, make sure all developers committing to your repositories [configure their email addresses correctly](../account/emails.md#updating).

 ## Removing people from your organization {: id="removing-people"}

 Members of an organization on Codacy can remove themselves from the organization, and organization admins can also remove other members and committers.